Sikhism in Australia: Place of Birth

+Fertility Rate

+As of 2016, the reported fertility rate of Sikhs in Australia are 2.01.
+This is currently below replacement rate of 2.1.

 Legacy and celebrations

 Australian Sikh heritage

 Australian Sikh Heritage Trail, a group of interconnected pathways in Adenia Park, Riverton, Western Australia, is a monument commemorating the history of Sikhs in Australia.
 The location, adjacent to the Canning River, is significant as the heritage-listed Sikh cremation site.
 The winding trail features interpretive signage, plaques, benches, a sheltered area, and a boardwalk by the river.
 Information on the signs is organised by theme, such as Sikh farmers, Sikh wrestlers, Sikh Anzacs, Sikh hawkers and Sikh entrepreneurs.

 Man Mohan Singh, a pilot officer in the Indian Air Force Volunteer Reserve at the onset of the Second World War, consequently joined the RAF Coastal Command and took command of a Sunderland flying boat during the Battle of the Atlantic.
 He later became a flying officer with the British Indian Air Force.
 In 1942, he was with the flying boats that arrived at Broome, Western Australia when a Japanese air attack destroyed them all.
 Singh survived the attack only to drown in the harbour.
 Singh is remembered on the Darwin Military Museum Memorial Wall and has a memorial in Singapore.